-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
+- 1. Follow the safety guidelines listed in Safety instructions on page 65. - 2.
+Follow the procedure listed in Before working inside your system on page 66. - 3.
 Remove the air shroud. - 4.
 Remove the GPU card holder.

 - 1. Holding the integrated storage controller card firmly, lift the card out of the server. - 2.
 Disconnect the data cables from the integrated storage controller.